kodtld/Markov-s-Letters/documentation/specification.md

 ## General
 I am writing a program in Python that aims to predict the word the user is typing based on the letters provided.

 My goal is to initialize a trie tree with 58,000 English words and to make real-time predictions using a Markov chain based on the user's current input.
 The user's input is given in a text field and the program provides the four most relevant predictions based on the current state of the input.
+On top of the text, the user can choose how many steps should be taken into consideration (one-step markov, two-step markov, ...).

 I chose the topic because it seemed like a proper challenge, but a manageable one.
 I believe it'll be a fitting project for my first poke at machine learning.